ryuichiueda/slides_marp/prob_robotics_2025/lesson1e.md

 ### Good tools for dealing with frivolousness: Probability and statistics

-- Probability and statistics: Mathematics that puts aside causes and deals with the patterns of the data.
+- Probability and statistics puts aside causes and deals with the patterns of any data.
     - Airplane accident "rates": Statistics can be obtained even without understanding the mechanisms.
-- $\rightarrow$ probability is used when new information is acquired and statistical predictions are revised.
+        - When new information is acquired and statistical predictions are revised, the calculation of probability is used.
         - It allows us to consider causes from results.
     - "Everyone calls it a cat" is also a statistical statement.
-- <span style="color:red">This is what artificial neural networks have learned</span>
+        - <span style="color:red">This is what artificial neural networks have learned.</span>

 As long as they can collect statistics, robots may not need to be physicists.
 In fact, we who are not physicists can go about our daily lives and work.